The Frank Doezema Family History

 intricate pieces, drawing for his inspiration on the "old masters" in

-the Renaissance and English Chippendale styles; Riner focused on the
+the Renaissance and English Chippendale styles; Riner focused on the manufacturing

-America, the Doezemas displayed their furniture line.
-Riner later was
+displayed their furniture line.
+Riner later was associated with the Mastercraft

-associated with the Mastercraft Furniture Company of Grand Rapids.
+Furniture Company of Grand Rapids.
+The

 Doezemas only manufactured “high-end” or “fine furniture,” and annually